Tinkerforge/doc/en/source/Kits/WeatherStation/PythonToCosm.rst

 Click on "+ Device/Feed" and as type choose "Something Else".
 Choose "push data to Cosm", a title and tags and create the feed.

-In the feed we have to add datastreams for our weather measurements:
+In the feed we have to add data streams for our weather measurements:

 .. image:: /Images/Kits/weather_station_cosm_datastreams_600.jpg
    :scale: 100 %